cirocosta/estaleiro/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ### problem set

+> consistently enforcing a guideline for baking container images is hard

 `Dockerfile`s are great - they allow us to do anything!